emmanuelrosa/raylibnix/README.md

 ## Caveats

-- If you use these packages on a Linux distribution other than NixOS, you'll need to use [nixGL](https://github.com/nix-community/nixGL) or an equivalent to provide the OpenGL drivers; The OpenGL drivers installed on your native Linux distribution will not be used by Nix packages.
+- I don't recommend using these packages on a Linux distribution other than NixOS.
+But if you insist, you'll need to use [nixGL](https://github.com/nix-community/nixGL) or an equivalent to provide the OpenGL drivers; The OpenGL drivers installed on your native Linux distribution will not be used by Nix packages.